birhanu-eshete/SPIF/README.md

 - PyPDF - http://pybrary.net/pyPdf/

 ##Operating System
-This script is indepent from the host platform (Windows, Linux or MacOS) We tested this script on:
+This script is indepent of the host platform (Windows, Linux or MacOS).
+All it needs is a Python interpretor.
+We tested this script on:
 - MacOs 10.6.4
 - Ubuntu 12.10 LTS